Markham, Ontario: Performing arts

 A key arts venue is the 'Markham Theatre For Performing Arts', at the Markham Civic Centre at Highway 7 and Warden Avenue.
 The facility is owned by the City of Markham and operates under the city's Culture Department.

 Culture

 Until the 1970s, Markham was mostly farmland and marsh, as reflected in events like the Markham Fair.
 Markham has several theatres, Markham Little Theatre at the Markham Museum, the Markham Youth Theatre, and the Markham Theatre.

 The Varley Art Gallery is the city of Markham's art museum.
 The gallery hosts rotating exhibits, public events, art camps and art classes, among other opportunities for citizens to get involved in the community and learn about local and Canadian art.

 The Markham Public Library system has eight branches.
 Some branches offer unique digital tools such as a Digital Media lab with graphic designs software, a recording studio with video editing / audio editing software and a green screen, and a maker space with 3D printers, virtual reality, and laser cutters.
 With a library card, user can take free online courses, borrow household tools and equipment and educational toys.

 Sports

+Notable sporting events held by Markham include: